Apply to our M.A.program online at Cal State Apply

 Additionally, we are proud to offer a large Graduate Teaching Associate (GTA) program, in which qualified graduate students are paid a salary to teach Critical Thinking (Phil 110) courses to university freshmen.
-While teaching, GTAs also register for a one-unit mentoring and support class.
+While teaching, GTAs also register for a three-unit mentoring and support class.

-Finally, SF State Graduate Studies offers further resources and ideas for financing your education:
+Finally, SF State Graduate Studies offers further resources and ideas for financing your education.

 Note: the GRE is not required for admission to our program.